carbon-design-system/carbon-icons/README.md

 ## Links

 - [Carbon Design System - Iconography](http://carbondesignsystem.com/style/iconography/library)
-- [service-icons-temp repo](https://github.ibm.com/bthan/service-icons-temp): temporary place for service icons; previously hosted on IBM Release Blueprints.
-(IBM only)
+- [service-icons-temp repo (IBM only)](https://github.ibm.com/bthan/service-icons-temp): temporary place for service icons that were previously hosted on IBM Release Blueprints.
+All new service icons should be given to your service broker.

 ## Deprecated